lsst/LDM-230/index.rst

-Upon receipt of a visit id, exposure sequence number, and raft id from the replicator, the distributor publishes them along with its network address to the Archive DMCS.
-Workers can connect to the distributor to request a CCD-sized crosstalk-corrected image.
+Upon receipt of a visit id, exposure sequence number, and raft id from the replicator, the distributor publishes them along with its network address to the Archive :term:`DMCS`.
+Workers can connect to the distributor to request a :term:`CCD`-sized crosstalk-corrected image.

-When a distributor receives a crosstalk-corrected image and associated telemetry from the replicator, it verifies its integrity using a hash or checksum, writes it to the raw image cache using the Data Access Client Framework, decompresses it if necessary, separates it into individual CCD-sized portions, and sends those portions to the appropriate connected workers.
+When a distributor receives a crosstalk-corrected image and associated telemetry from the replicator, it verifies its integrity using a hash or checksum, writes it to the raw image cache using the Data Access Client Framework, decompresses it if necessary, separates it into individual :term:`CCD`-sized portions, and sends those portions to the appropriate connected workers.
 When the distributor receives a raw image, it writes it to the tape system.
 All images written are tagged with the Archiver mode.

 There is one distributor for each replicator.

+.. _worker:

 Worker
 ~~~~~~